1964 Malawi cabinet crisis

-The cabinet crisis of 1964 in Malawi occurred in August and September 1964 shortly after independence when, after an unresolved confrontation between the Prime Minister, Hastings Banda (later Malawi's first President) and the cabinet ministers present on 26 August 1964, three ministers and a parliamentary secretary were dismissed on 7 September.
-These dismissals were followed by the resignations of three more cabinet ministers and another parliamentary secretary, in sympathy with those dismissed.
+In August and September 1964, a cabinet crisis occurred in Malawi following the dismissal of three cabinet ministers and a parliamentary secretary by Prime Minister Hastings Banda on 7 September.
+The dismissals came after an unresolved confrontation, between Banda and some of his ministers on 26 August, and would be followed by the resignations of three more cabinet ministers along with another parliamentary secretary who were sympathetic with those who were dismissed.
 Initially, this only left the President and one other minister in post, although one of those who had resigned rescinded his resignation within a few hours.

 The reasons that the ex-ministers put forward for the confrontation and subsequent resignations were the autocratic attitude of Banda, who failed to consult other ministers and kept power in his own hands, his insistence on maintaining diplomatic relations with South Africa and Portugal, and a number of domestic austerity measures.
 It is unclear whether the former ministers intended to remove Banda entirely, to reduce his role to that of a non-executive figurehead or simply to force him to recognise collective cabinet responsibility.

 Banda seized the initiative, firstly, by dismissing some of the dissidents rather than negotiating, and secondly, (after the resignations) by holding a debate on a motion of confidence on 8 and 9 September 1964.
 As the result of the debate was an overwhelming vote of confidence, Banda declined to reinstate any of the ministers or offer them any other posts, despite the urging of the Governor-General of Malawi, Sir Glyn Jones to compromise.

 After some unrest and clashes between supporters of the ex-ministers and of Banda, most of the former left Malawi in October 1964 with their families and leading supporters, for Zambia or Tanzania.
 One ex-minister, Henry Chipembere went into hiding inside Malawi and, in February 1965, led a small, unsuccessful armed uprising.
 After its failure, he was able to emigrate to the USA.
 Another ex-minister, Yatuta Chisiza, organised an even smaller incursion from Mozambique in 1967, in which he was killed.
 Several of the former ministers died in exile or, in the case of Orton Chirwa in a Malawian jail, but some survived to return to Malawi after Banda was deposed and returned to public life.